 CHAPTER 4

-THE IRON AGE – POST 732 B.C.E.
-DESTRUCTION
+THE IRON AGE – POST 732 BCE DESTRUCTION

 STRATUM IV

-Late Iron Age remains post-dating the destruction of the site by 732 B.C.E. were unearthed in area M,on both sides of the solid city wall.
-Those located to the south of the solid wall (squares K-O/6-12; Plans 4.9-4.10), and those to the north of the wall – actually on the slope of the tell (K-O/14-16; Plan 4.11).
+Late Iron Age remains post-dating the destruction of the site by 732 BCE were unearthed on both sides of the solid city wall in Area M. Some were located to the south of the solid wall (squares K-O/6-12; Plans 4.9-4.10) and some to the north of the wall, actually on the slope of the tell (K-O/14-16; Plan 4.11).

-Stratum IV marks a profound change in the plan and function of the area.
-Few poorly built units, of a domestic nature were discerned beside large courtyards and open spaces were agricultural activities took place.
-In contrast, to the domestic buildings of the previous stratum, had defined plans and were built in a high standard quality.
-New walls were built on top of the previous ones in a reckless manner and in some cases, the new walls of Stratum IV made use of the previous and incorporated into their own walls the monolithic stones of the previous stratum (photo, see W06-006 in plan 4.9).
+Stratum IV marks a profound change in the area’s plan and function.
+A few poorly constructed units of a domestic nature were discerned beside large courtyards and open spaces, in which agricultural activities took place.
+By contrast, the domestic buildings of the previous stratum had well-defined plans and were built in accordance with high standards.
+New walls in stratum IV were built on top of pre-existent ones in a reckless manner and, in some cases, made use of these earlier walls or incorporated monolithic stones of the previous stratum into their own walls (photo, see W06-006 in Plan 4.9).

 THE AREA SOUTH of the SOLID WALL (Plans 4.9 and 4.10)